HenessA/rna_project_2023/DL/README.md

 # Deep Learning - Model of pseudo torsion **&eta;''** angles prediction

-The first strep of the DL part was to process the data to get  X_train,X_test, y_train, y_test:
+The first step of the DL part was to process the data to get  X_train,X_test, y_train, y_test :

 x : the data (corresponding to the sequences) y : the labels (corresponding to the classes already admitted)

-1/ Download the fasta file of the RNA list, form the [RCSB PDB] data base (https://www.rcsb.org) using `train_get_fasta.py`
+1/ Download the fasta file of the RNA list, form the [RCSB PDB] data base (https://www.rcsb.org) using `train_get_fasta.py`.
+(Do it also for the test set).

 2/ Contatenation all the fasta file in a multifasta file